-In 2016, our MTW plan proposes three new initiatives that build on our track record of success.
-We expect these three initiatives to produce an estimated 220 hours in annualized staff savings (translating to over \$100,000) and to preserve over 700 housing units:
+In 2016, our MTW plan proposes two new initiatives that build on our track record of success.

 - Adopt a budget-based rent model to support the high quality housing funded through our project-based rental subsidy programs.
 This adjustment will ensure that these affordable and well-maintained units are available to extremely low-income households for years to come. - Allow entire properties to convert to Public Housing at one time to enable more efficient administration of this transition.
 KCHA continues to designate properties, many of them in high opportunity neighborhoods, for conversion to subsidized housing.
-This authorization would allow KCHA to more effectively set budgets and serve individuals at these sites, while still ensuring that tenants have the right to a voucher if they choose to move. - Streamline land disposition to more competitively market and sell properties pursuant to approved HOPE VI disposition plans.
-KCHA is proposing to streamline the land sales approval process for the remaining bulk parcels designated for home-ownership at the Greenbridge mixed-income housing community.
-The streamlining of the approval process for individual tracts of land will reduce KCHA and HUD staff time and ensure that the community is fully developed as expeditiously as possible.
+This authorization would allow KCHA to more effectively set budgets and serve individuals at these sites, while still ensuring that tenants have the right to a voucher if they choose to move.